webix-hub/gitbook-webix-jet/details/referencing.md

 ##### 1. Getting by Local IDS (*localId*)

-You can add local IDs to a widget and then use **this.\$\$("localId")** to reference it.
+You can add a local ID to a widget and then use **this.\$\$("localId")** to reference it.
 Local IDs are better than global, because they isolate IDs inside the current Jet view.

-Let's use the local ID to get to the segmented button and set the value of the button in **init** of the parent Jet view:
+Let's use the local ID to get to the segmented button and set its value in **init** of the parent Jet view:

 ```js
 // views/toolbar.js